 • Mechanical Engineering Option, which includes a selection of required courses and elective courses from Mechanical Engineering.
 In addition, you will take core, math and chemistry courses common to both Physics and Engineering Physics degree pathways including Statics, Strength of Materials, Materials Science for Engineers, Fluid Mechanics and Heat Transfer.
 Courses for Mechanical Engineering Option

-All seniors complete a capstone research project, which often results in presentations at national professional meetings and/or publications in peer-reviewed scientific journals.
+All seniors complete a capstone research project, often resulting in presentations at national professional meetings and/or publications in peer-reviewed scientific journals.

 Visit the Academic Catalog for a complete course listing and to learn about the Physics minor.